djey47/MMM-LKY-TIC/README.md

 Configuration is set via `tools/scripts/teleinfo-reader/config/teleinfo-reader.json` file; see 'Teleinfo section' above.

 ### opensearch-data-export
-This script will push info from the persisted datastore to opensearch indexes.
+This script will push info from the persisted datastore to an opensearch index: `npm run tool:opensearch-data-export <data store file> <index name>`.

+- `data store file`: path to the data store JSON file
+- `index name`: index name to use on opensearch instance

+Configuration is set via `tools/scripts/opensearch-data-export/config/opensearch-data-export.json`.

 ### Diagnostics with picocom
 It's also possible to capture raw data on serial input, using `picocom` command line tool: https://linux.die.net/man/8/picocom